baychub/cb-gsg/Getting-Started.md

 7. Connect the edge computer to the router and power it on.

-	This is the computer where you will install the RSP Controller application.
+	This is the computer where you will next install the RSP Controller application.

 8. Attach a monitor to the edge computer and power it on.
 LED patterns show startup progress.